ON THIS PAGE: You will learn about the different types of treatments doctors use for children with rhabdomyosarcoma. Use

 Surgery is the removal of the tumor and some surrounding tissue during an operation, leaving a negative margin or no trace of cancer in the healthy tissue.
 Surgical oncologists and orthopedic oncologists are doctors who specialize in treating this type of cancer using surgery.

-Before surgery, talk with your health care team about the possible side effects from the specific surgery your child will have.
+Before surgery, talk with your child's health care team about the possible side effects from the specific surgery your child will have.
 Learn more about the basics of cancer surgery.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

 Chemotherapy for rhabdomyosarcoma is given by injection into a vein.
 The drugs that are used most often in North America for rhabdomyosarcoma are vincristine (Oncovin, Vincasar), dactinomycin (Cosmegen, Lyovac Cosmegen), and cyclophosphamide (Cytoxan, Clafen, Neosar).
 This combination of drugs is often called VAC.

-Different studies are underway to determine the best medications and doses, and often these studies are classified based on the likelihood (or the risk) that the disease will recur (come back).
+Different studies are underway to continue determining the best medications and doses, and often these studies are classified based on the likelihood (or the risk) that the disease will recur (come back).

 There are 3 main risk groups for rhabdomyosarcoma: